 - Another system uses foam as a suppressant, and the

 this system seem to be enjoying it greatly.

 electrons to one degree or another.
-In this section it is
+In this section it is important to

-electromagnetic field from crossing it; a metal PC case is a Faraday
+field from crossing it; a metal PC case is a Faraday cage that keeps